danchoi/soywiki/README.markdown

 following reasons:

 * Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
-* It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names.
+* It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names that are easy to remember.
 * Because the link pattern is so minimal and succinct, writing them interrupts your flow of thought a lot less than other wiki patterns.
 * It is very conducive to storing